Adversarial training approach for local data debiasing: Preliminaries

 In our work, we follow a different line of research by defining fairness in terms of \emph{the inability to infer \sensAttr{} from other attributes}~\cite{Feldman2014,xu2018fairgan}.
-This approach stems from the observation that it is impossible to discriminate based on the sensitive attribute if the latter is unknown and cannot be predicted.
-Thus, our approach aims at altering the data in such a way that no classifier should be able to infer the sensitive attribute from the sanitized data.
+This approach stems from the observation that it is impossible to discriminate based on the sensitive attribute if the latter is unknown and cannot be predicted from other attributes.
+Thus, our approach aims at sanitizing the data in such a way that no classifier should be able to infer the sensitive attribute from the sanitized data.